 Hume, at least, was consistent in his thinking.
 He realized that we have every reason to be skeptical in our ability to understand reality if we start with the premise that God does not exist.
 Epistemological skepticism, is the only consistent and the logical conclusion we can reach as finite, ephemeral creatures.

 Meyer insists, and I think rightly, that the only two alternatives to our existential angst are theism or “radical existentialism” leading to “anguish, forlornness and despair” (quoting Sartre again).
 Existentialism, without God, leads inevitably to the inability to know the world around you, including other people.

 As I think back to my “nightmarish” dream, vision or imagining, I understand, more than I did as a young boy, that my terrifying experience of being untethered, disconnected, and utterly alone is the reality of my existence if God does not exist.

 I come back to the questions, though: Why do I even wonder?
 Why am I conscious of my wondering?
 Why does my wondering create in me such terrifying angst?
 The writer of Ecclesiastes puts a finger on the answer when he says,

 “He has made everything beautiful in its time.
 Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end.”
 (Ecc.
 3:11)

 The sense (intuition, conviction) of eternity is what drives the angst.
 The angst drives us to God … or into anguish, forlornness and despair.
 I believe there is no other choice for finite beings such as ourselves who are aware of our awareness.

-If your interest is piqued to listen to the entire dialogue between Sean McDowell and Stephen Meyer, I am linking to the YouTube version below:
+If your interest is piqued to listen to the entire dialogue between Sean McDowell and Stephen Meyer, I highly recommend listening to the whole discussion which is linked below: